Sind/debugUI/README.md

 ### New Modules
-You can make new modules yourself. the slider.lua file in the "objects" subfolder explains how modules work.
+You can make new modules yourself.

+The slider.lua file in the "objects" subfolder explains how modules work.

 Also, feel free to request new modules in the debugUI issue tracker.